peterhinch/micropython-mqtt/README.md

 This describes the basic mode of operation for anyone wishing to modify the host or target code.

+The ESP8266 connects to the broker with ``clean_session=True``.
+Consequently on startup, and after an error reboot, session details must be re-established.
+Where possible this is automatic, but user code must necessarily re-establish subscriptions.
+This is done by the ``user_start`` callback, enabling reboots to occur transparently.

 # 4.1 Communication

 The host and target communicate by a symmetrical bidirectional serial protocol.